Why Evangelical Community Churches Aren’t What They Appear To Be

 Survey of Teachings of the New Church #116

 Isaiah 53:5–6 says, “with his stripes we are healed,” and elsewhere, where the words “bought,” “price,” (1 Corinthians 6:20) and “ransom” (1 Peter 1:18–19), or “redeeming by blood” (Revelation 5:9) are used, they are intended to be interpreted symbolically to indicate the points above.
-The reason for this is because the Word uses spiritual correspondences to represent heavenly truths, that weren’t intended to be interpreted literally in every sentence.
+The reason for this is because the Word uses spiritual correspondences to represent heavenly truths, that weren’t intended to be interpreted literally in every instance.

 Swedenborg explains this: